quasi-coherent/pixelsort/README.md

 pixelsort --file /path/to/image.jpg -r -g -b
 ```

-will sort the rows of pixels of `image.jpg` by red, green, blue, respectively.
+will sort the rows of pixels of `image.jpg` by red, green, blue, respectively, for example.

 ## examples
 ![hue](repo_assets/sorted-H.jpg)